usnistgov/dioptra/_sources/deployment-guide/obtaining-datasets.rst.txt

       conda activate kaggle
       python -m pip install kaggle

-Finally, you will need to generate a Kaggle API Token for authentication purposes by following these steps,
+Finally, you will need to generate a Kaggle :term:`API` Token for authentication purposes by following these steps,

 #.
 From your Kaggle account page go to ``Account`` settings (upper right corner of Kaggle site after login)
 #.
-Navigate to the ``API`` section and click on the **Create New API Token** button to generate an API token and download it as a ``kaggle.json`` file
+Navigate to the :term:`API` section and click on the **Create New API Token** button to generate an term:`API` token and download it as a ``kaggle.json`` file
 #.
 Create a ``~/.kaggle`` folder in your home directory if it does not already exist and move the ``kaggle.json`` file you downloaded into the ``~/.kaggle`` directory
 #.
 Restrict the access permissions for the ``kaggle.json`` file by running ``chmod 600 ~/.kaggle/kaggle.json``.